CLIMATE

 Collaborating with industry partners

-Across the whole Lactalis Group, we collaborate with external experts to accurately assess our emissions and identify where we can take action.
+Across the whole Lactalis Group, we collaborate with external experts and use recognised and robust methodologies to accurately assess our emissions and identify where we can take action.

 GHG Protocol

-We use the Greenhouse Gas (GHG) Protocol, an international methodology for measuring and managing GHG emissions throughout our value chain.
+To help guide us, we use the Greenhouse Gas Protocol (GHG), an international methodology for measuring and managing GHG emissions throughout our whole value chain.

 SBTI ASSESSMENT